-While negligence is far more difficult to spot, you may not always recognize the signs of violent abuse at first glance.
-Here are a few tips abusers don’t want you to know.
+While negligence is far more challenging to spot, you may not always recognize the signs of violent abuse at first glance.
+Here are a few tips abusers don't want you to know.

 Neglect can sometimes look like violence, making it difficult to know the severity of an animal's situation.
 Untreated injuries, infections, and a disheveled appearance all indicate negligence.
 Animals subjected to neglect may also be extremely thin, dirty, or covered in mange.

 Although it's not frequently discussed as a form of animal cruelty, hoarding creates an unsafe environment for animals.
 If an individual hoards animals, they are often unable to care for them adequately.
 Unfortunately, hoarding is frequently tricky to uncover, as most hoarders are unlikely to invite company into their homes to witness their behavior.

 Unless you witness abuse firsthand, it's not always easy to know when an animal is being abused.
 Visible signs that may indicate abuse include overt shows of submissive behavior, such as whimpering, tucking the tail between the legs, rolling onto the back, and urination.

 If a formerly friendly animal avoids contact or flinches, there's reason to suspect abuse.
 Snapping, snarling, and attempting to scratch could mean the animal is being abused.
 Unexplained injuries like visibly broken bones, open wounds, and limping are additional cues you should look out for.